Anning, Yunnan

 Anning (安宁市 (安寧市, Ānníng)) is a county-level city under the jurisdiction of Kunming, the capital of Yunnan province, China.
 It is located approximately 28 kilometers southwest of Kunming city proper.
 In 1995, Anning was upgraded to a county-level city from a county.

+Anning borders Xishan District to the east and northeast, Lufeng, Yunnan to the west and northwest, Jinning District to the south and southeast, and Yimen County to the southwest.
+It is located in western Kunming.

 Administrative divisions

 Lianran Subdistrict, Jinfang Subdistrict, Taiping New City Subdistrict, Bajie Subdistrict, Xianjie Subdistrict, Wenquan Subdistrict, Qionglong Subdistrict, Caopu Subdistrict and Lubiao Subdistrict.

 Economy

 Anning is the largest metallurgical, salt, and phosphorus chemical base in Yunnan Province, home to the largest steel company in Kunming, Yunnan, and the main production base of Yuntianhua Group, the largest chemical company in Yunnan.
 With PetroChina Yunnan Petrochemical's 10 million ton oil refining project settled in Caopu area of Anning Industrial Park, Anning will become the center of Yunnan Petrochemical Industry.
 However, due to concerns that the project contains PX projects, in 2013 Kunming City broke out against PX projects.